 A common detergent used at different concentrations in everything from toothpaste to skin moisturizers to cleaning products.
 Because concentration levels vary so widely across products, so do toxicity levels.

 Healthcare & medical uses of hypochlorous acid

 Hypochlorous acid is so gentle that it has several uses in the healthcare and medical space.
-It’s FDA approved for use in wound care and eye care products and is also common in veterinary care products.
+It’s FDA approved for use in wound healing, wound care and eye care products and is also common in veterinary care products.
 It’s even used to eradicate biofilm.
 There has been extensive research on the gentleness and efficacy of HOCl when it comes to killing bacteria.
 It is so trusted and effective, that hospitals use it as a disinfectant in both the US and Japan.